-Currently the content is set by what the board believes is material in order for shareholders to have an appreciation of the 'state of the company's affairs' in terms of the 'changes in the nature of the business' or 'the classes of business'.
+Currently, the contents of an annual report is set by what the board believes is material in order for shareholders to have an appreciation of the 'state of the company's affairs' in terms of the 'changes in the nature of the business' or 'the classes of business'.
 However, there is a proviso; the board can decide not to disclose if such information is harmful to the business.
 This means, other than the financial reports and certain items listed in s 211 Companies Act 1993, the contents of an annual report are disclosed at the discretion of the directors.

-The only potential climate-related financial disclosure requirement available under New Zealand legislation in relation to disclosures by directors is found under ss 208 and 211(1)(a) of the Companies Act 1993 (McGuinness Institute, 2020, p.
+The only potential climate-related financial disclosure requirement available under New Zealand legislation in relation to disclosures by directors is found under ss 208 and 211(1)(a) of the Companies Act 1993 (McGuinness Institute, 2020c, p.
 10).